 The Epidemiology and Biostatistics Division of Wits School of Public Health (WSPH) has since 2000 established itself as an institution of choice for the provision of postgraduate training in epidemiology and biostatistics within the sub-Saharan African region and beyond.

 - Applications Deadline: August 31, 2018

-- Study Subject: Scholarships are awarded to study Master of Science in Epidemiology degree programme at the University of the Witwatersrand’s School of Public Health.
+- Study Subject: The studentships are awarded to study Master of Science in Epidemiology degree programme at the University of the Witwatersrand’s School of Public Health.

 The candidates can apply for any of the six fields of study under the programme.
 These are:

 - Scholarship Award: The Africa CDC will provide fully-funded positions for ten Masters Students in the 2019 academic year. the program covers the following:

 - The cost of one most direct return economy air ticket per year;

 - Tuition fees which will be paid directly to the University;